schuchert/wikispaces/pages/ruby/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

 Throughout this exercise, you've been referring to the published algorithm on wikipedia.
 The algorithm mentions what to do when processing a right-parenthesis.
 Look at the operand stack and if it's a function, then put in the output.
 There's more than this, but you are not processing multiple parameters just yet.

 The algorithm also mentions what to do if the token is a function name.
-Your code won't know if a token is a constant or a function until the code hits a left parenthesis// **and look at the last element added to outputTokens**//.
+Your code won't know if a token is a constant or a function until the code hits a left parenthesis**and look at the last element added to outputTokens**.
 So that's where to start.

 * Update handle_paren (which is getting pretty long and unruly about now):